-In addition to measuring the diversity of retrieved candidates, we also seek to evaluate how well modeling users via unimodal, mixture, and smoothed mixture embeddings fits a user's interest.
-To facilitate this, we evaluate the goodness of fit between user representations used for retrieval to a set of held-out relevant items for each user.
+\paragraph{\textbf{Goodness of Fit:}} We evaluate how well unimodal, mixture, and smoothed mixture embeddings model a user's interests.
 The main idea is that the better fit a user representation is, the closer it will be to the distribution of held out relevant items for that user.

-As seen in Table~\ref{tab:fit}, the results validate the idea that unimodal user embeddings do not model user interets as well as mixtures over multiple embeddings.
-These additional embeddings yield a significant EMD improvement over a single embedding vector when evaluated on held-out items.
-Additionally, smoothing also further decreases the EMD; we posit that, once again, this is due to the smoothed embedding mixtures being lower-variance estimates as they leverage engagement data from similar users in constructing the representations.
-Thus, the results in this subsection hint at an underlying reason as to why smoothed mixtures may have higher recall than unsmoothed mixtures or unimodal embeddings -- smoothed mixtures have simply learned the user preferences better.
+As seen in Table~\ref{tab:fit}, the results validate the idea that unimodal user embeddings do not model user interests as well as mixtures over multiple embeddings.
+Multiple embeddings yield a significant EMD improvement over a single embedding vector when evaluated on held-out items.
+Smoothing further decreases the EMD which we posit is due to the smoothed embedding mixtures being lower-variance estimates as they leverage engagement data from similar users in constructing the representations.
+These results suggest that the higher recall of smoothed mixtures is due to better user preferences modeling.